me-systeme/gsv86lib/README.md

 You can build more complex applications on top of this, such as real-time visualization, logging, or integration into test benches.

+## High-Frequency Measurements (up to 12 kHz)

+`gsv86lib` is designed and tested for **high-frequency data acquisition** with sampling rates of up to **12,000 Hz**.

+To achieve reliable performance at high data rates, the library focuses on:

+- Efficient frame parsing
+- Minimal overhead in the data path
+- Thread-safe buffering of incoming measurement frames
+- Optional logging that can be fully disabled

+### Recommendations for High-Rate Operation

+For sampling rates ≥ 6 kHz (and especially near 12 kHz), it is recommended to:

+- Disable or minimize logging output
+- Use `ReadMultiple()` to fetch batches of frames efficiently
+- Fetch data frequently to avoid internal buffer overflows

+When used with proper configuration, `gsv86lib` is suitable for real-time measurements, monitoring, and data logging even at very high sampling frequencies.
+An example is implemented in `\examples\benchmark.py`.

 ## Logging